ossia/ossia-docs/source/index.html.md

 As an optimisation, specific types for 2, 3, and 4 floats are provided;
 they are referred to as Vec2f, Vec3f, Vec4f through the code.

-Values can be written to an address, and fetched from it.
+Values can be written to a parameter, and fetched from it.

-This example shows how to create a node, an address, and send a value to the address.
+This example shows how to create a node, a parameter, and send a value to the parameter.

-## Address callbacks
+## parameter callbacks
 ```c
 void my_callback(void* n, ossia_value_t v)
 {